Mott MacDonald's organisation's structure:

 We train our staff on ethics and compliance with our values, directives and processes.
 We also provide training on people management and communications skills and these are directly aligned with our PRIDE values.
 This creates a strong culture of tolerance of others, transparency in decision-making and mutual respect, that support our training on Modern Slavery and is available to all staff.

 Progress over the last financial year has included:

-- Establishment of a Global list of suppliers, with a procedure to check compliance of our tier one suppliers.
-This included the launch of the Exiger supply chain management system to enable us to interrogate and verify that we hold up-to-date and accurate information about our suppliers, and to check they comply with the requirements in our policies on MSA, ethics and anti-bribery, and divulge essential financial and structural information to us.
-By the end of 2018 we had run reports on approximately 7,750 organisations with over 4,800 reports being run in the year.
+- Maintained our Global list of suppliers, with a procedure to check compliance of our tier one suppliers.
+This included the use of the Exiger supply chain management system to enable us to interrogate and verify that we hold up-to-date and accurate information about our suppliers, and to check they comply with the requirements in our policies on MSA, ethics and anti-bribery, and divulge essential financial and structural information to us.
+By the end of 2019 we had run reports on approximately 7,750 organisations with over 4,800 reports being run in the year.

-- Alignment of procurement contracts across the global business to detail the requirements in our policy against slavery and human trafficking.
+- We’ve maintained our alignment of procurement contracts across the global business to detail the requirements in our policy against slavery and human trafficking.
 This requires that the purchase of consumables for our office facilities or for projects, and of the provision of technical services by suppliers to be subject to conditions of contract explaining the requirements for legal compliance to MSA and antibribery legislation, as well as performance requirements.

 - We will undertake a review of our approach to dealing with modern slavery and human trafficking making a comparison against the Act, the “Independent Review (2019) Recommendations on Mandatory Content” and the statements published by similar organisations.